 There continues to be a gap in most fashion schools preparing students to design for all varieties of body types.
 While some have introduced inclusive design programs, the vast, vast majority are still behind.

-The lack of knowledge means there are now graduates who have poorly trained their minds and body to create for anything other than a sample size.
-If we hope to impact change on a systemic level, as design educators we will focus on knowledge, skill and empathy.
+The lack of knowledge means there are now graduates who have poorly trained their minds and bodies to create anything other than a sample size.
+If we hope to effect change on a systemic level, as design educators, we will focus on knowledge, skill and empathy.

 One major change in 2025?
 Plus size influencers have emerged as tastemakers.
 They are wielding their powerful voices to make style, trends, defining tokenism, and showing us what inclusive fashion actually looks like and feels like.